Protein: Beef

 Seasoning the Florentine Style Steak

 This dish is very simply seasoned, because you really want the beef to be the star of this dish.
 As a result, a little salt, pepper, olive oil, and fresh rosemary is all you will need.
+In Italy, the Chianina beef is also typically only minimally seasoned with the goal of the delicious cut of meat being the sole focus.

 First, pat the steak dry then lightly brush both sides of the steak with a little olive oil.